 - The Department Director or his/her designee shall have the power to assign employees in his/her department to different classes of work or service within the classification to which they have been hired or promoted, and may change such assignments from time to time.
 All such assignments must be approved by the City Manager.

 Except as otherwise provided by these policies and procedures, a terminated employee forfeits all rights to re-employment and must compete with other individuals interested in filling vacancies within the City.
+Upon approval of the Department Director and City Manager rehired employees with at least 15 years of experience with Layton City may accrue their annual leave at the 6-10 year accrual rate of 4.6154 hours per pay period or the 6.47 hours per pay period for fire personnel scheduled to work 2920 hours.
 Nothing in this section shall be construed to mean that a rehired employee must retain their former position, benefits or any other vestige of their prior employment with the City.

 Employees of Layton City who retire through the Utah Retirement System are considered voluntarily terminated and may return to work for Layton City only in accordance with the requirements outlined by the Utah Retirement System and by Layton City.

 When a member terminates employment and is re-employed by the same agency within six months of his or her official retirement date, URS Board Resolution 03-19, effective December 11, 2003 requires four tests:

 - Job duties for the six months immediately following retirement must be distinctly different or sufficiently reduced from the pre-retirement job duties.

 - Within those newly-defined job duties, the employer cannot require or expect the retiree to work 20 hours or more per week.